-DDT 268 CO-OP ELECTIVE: 1 - 2 credits
+DDT 268 - CO-OP ELECTIVE: 1 - 2 credits Prerequisite: Permission of instructor

 These courses allow students to work in a job closely related to the student's major while attending college.
 The grade is based on the employer's evaluation of the students' productivity, an evaluation work report submitted by students, and the students' learning contract.